 Once you have completed a review process, the editor will check whether your reviews meet the minimum quality requirements (see the answer to "What are the quality requirements for reviews").
 Once they approve your reviews, you are requested to send us an invoice.
 We will pay this invoice within 14 days of receipt.

 Once you send us an invoice, we pay you through an international banking transaction within 14 days.
-We can also offer payment via PayPal.
+We can also offer payment via PayPal or a gift card.

 Yes, we offer to donate your payment to one of the following charities/organizations: